alexch/codelikethis/public/lessons/learn_to_code/learn_to_code.md

 Computers, like robots, are good at doing things over and over and over again.

-A LOOPS is when we ask a program to do something many times.
+A LOOP is when we ask a program to do something many times.

 # times